olivierdagenais/olivierdagenais.github.io/swe-book.md

 ### Interaction Testing

 #### Prefer State Testing Over Interaction Testing

+> In contrast to interaction testing, it is preferred to test code through [state testing](http://xunitpatterns.com/State%20Verification.html).

+If you're not careful, you end up exposing details of the implementation to your tests and make them very brittle.

 #### When Is Interaction Testing Appropriate?

+> (If you) cannot perform state testing because you are unable to use a real implementation or a fake (e.g., if the real implementation is too slow and no fake exists).

+> If you are not able to perform state testing in a unit test, strongly consider supplementing your test suite with larger-scoped tests that do perform state testing.

 #### Best Practices for Interaction Testing

+> Prefer to perform interaction testing only for _state-changing_ functions (that have side-effects on the world, like sending an e-mail)

 ### Conclusion